AhoyISki/duat/book/src/quick-settings/prelude/print-module.md

 - `print::trailing_new_line`: What character to print when printing `'\n'`s
   that are preceeded by spaces.
 Is not set by default;

-## `print::word_chars!`
+## The `print::word_chars!` macro

-`print::word_chars!` is a macro that determines which characters should be part of a word.
+The `print::word_chars!` macro determines which characters should be part of a word.
 This is used by `wrap_on_words` and tends to also be used to modify text (in the `<Ctrl-Backspace>` key in most editors, for example).

-This macro is evaluated at compile time, so you don't have to worry about it being correct or not, and the syntax is the same as in regex, like this:
+This macro is evaluated at compile time, so you don't have to worry about it being correct or not, and the syntax is similar to regex, but only with ranges, like this:

 ```rust
 setup_duat!(setup);